Fast weak-KAM integrators for separable Hamiltonian systems: Introduction

 \subsection{Acknowledgement}

 This work owes a lot to Vincent Calvez, who put the authors in touch and took part to preliminary discussions.
 It is a great pleasure to thank him a lot.
 We also would like to thank Vinh Nguyen for careful reading through previous versions of the paper.
-Finally, the last author would like to thank Antonio Siconolfi for bringing him to this subject.
+The last author would like to thank Antonio Siconolfi for bringing him to this subject.
+Finally, we thank the anonymous referees for very helpful remarks on improving the content and presentation of this manuscript.